test-IO/testio-guides/src/pages/docs/jira_server/send_request.md

 ---
-title: "Bug Triage: Send a request to the Test IO tester"
+title: Send a Request to Test IO Tester
 description: Learn how to send a request to the Test IO tester.
 ---